harshulchawla1408/QuizApp/README.md

 3. **Submitting the Quiz**
    - Click "Submit Quiz" when you're done
    - Review your score and category breakdown
-   - Click "Review Answers" to see detailed explanations

 4. **Try Again**
    - Click "Try Again" to restart the quiz with new questions